stackify/stackify-api-ruby/README.md

     $ rails g stackify --api_key=your_api_key

-The generator creates a file under config/initializers/stackify.rb configuring stackify-api-ruby with your API key.
+The generator creates a file 'config/initializers/stackify.rb' configuring stackify-api-ruby with your API key.
 You can change default settings there.

 Usage: Logging
 ------------------
 ### Rails Environment

-stackify-api-ruby starts working with start of Rails.
-Every occured error will be cought and sent to Stackify automatically.
+stackify-api-ruby starts with start of Rails.
+Every error, which occurs within your application, will be caught and sent to Stackify automatically.
 The same situation with logs - you just use the Rails logger as usual:

     Rails.logger.info "Some log message"